A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Introduction

-\textbf{Paper structure:} The remainder of the paper is structured as follows: Section \ref{sec: Preliminaries} provides some basic notation and in Section \ref{Problem_Formulation} we present the power network model and the generation dynamics.
-In Section \ref{sec:Power_Command_Dynamics} we present our proposed controller and provide conditions such that an optimal power allocation is achieved at steady state.
-In Section \ref{sec:Convergence} we present the main stability result of this paper, \il{and} the relevant conditions imposed to guarantee it.
-In Section \ref{sec:Discussion} we discuss various applications of the proposed results and clarify the contribution of our analysis by comparing it with existing literature.
-Our results are numerically validated in Section \ref{Simulation_NPCC}, where convergence to nominal frequency and an economically optimal allocation are demonstrated at the presence of high order turbine governor dynamics.
+\textbf{Paper structure:} The rest of the paper is structured as follows: Section \ref{sec: Preliminaries} contains some basic preliminaries and in Section \ref{Problem_Formulation} we present the power network model and generation dynamics.
+In Section \ref{sec:Power_Command_Dynamics} we present our proposed control scheme and conditions that allow an optimal power allocation at equilibrium.
+Section \ref{sec:Convergence} contains the main stability result of this paper, {which is associated with convergence to an optimal power allocation.} In Section \ref{sec:Discussion} we clarify the importance of our proposed scheme compared to existing schemes in the literature and demonstrate its relevance with various applications on realistic generation models.
+Our results are validated {with numerical simulations} in Section \ref{Simulation_NPCC}.
 Finally, conclusions are drawn in Section \ref{Conclusions}.